cytomining/DeepProfiler-handbook/_sources/docs/08-process.md

 with annotations of treatments by the mechanism of action and the `.npz` files with features  organized in `{Plate}/{Well}/{Site}.npz` folder structure.

-1. Define the parameters: project path and experiment folder name as in DeepProfiler, sphering regularization parameter and output file names: `OUTPUT_FILE` - output file that will contain well-level profiles after sphering and `MATRIX_FILE` that will contain similarity matrix of treatments.
+1. Define the parameters: project path and experiment folder name as in DeepProfiler, sphering regularization parameter `REG_PARAM` and output file names: `OUTPUT_FILE` - output file that will contain well-level profiles after sphering and `MATRIX_FILE` that will contain similarity matrix of treatments.
 2. Load single-cell data by passing through metadata and reading files with features.
 It might require a significant amount of RAM (depending on the size of the dataset).
 3. Aggregate features of single-cells by site with median aggregation. `sites` Pandas dataframe will contain those aggregated profiles.